scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 ## Design goals
 SCION was created from inception with the intention of providing the following properties for inter-domain communication.

 - *Availability*.
 SCION is meant to provide highly available communication.
-The focus is not only on handling failures (both on the last hop or anywhere along the path), but also on allowing communication in presence of adversaries.
+Its focus is not only on handling failures (both on the last hop or anywhere along the path), but also on allowing communication in presence of adversaries.
 Availability is fundamental as applications move to cloud datacenters and enterprises increasingly rely on Internet communication for mission-critical communication.
+FOr example, as highlighted in {{I-D.rtgwg-net2cloud-problem-statement}}, achieving reliable inter-domain Internet connectivity remains an open challenge for cloud providers.

 - *Security*.
-SCION was designed by security researchers with the goal of making most network-based and routing attacks either impossible or easy to mitigate.
+SCION comes with an arsenal of cryptography designed by security researchers with the goal of making most network-based and routing attacks either impossible or easy to mitigate.
+The relevance of Internet's routing security issues is testified by the fact that, while these issues were once only well known in industry and academia, now have the attention of policymakers.
+One example is the 2022 FFC inquiry on routing security {{FCC2022}}.
+SCION strongly focuses on preventing routing attacks, hijackings, DoS, providing stronger guarantees than the existing Internet.
-Security means also offering end-hosts transparency and control over forwarding paths.
+Security is tightly related to trust.
+SCION therefore offers offering end-hosts transparency and control over forwarding paths.
 In addition, SCION's design starts from the assumption that any two entities on the global Internet do not mutually trust each other.
-SCION therefore enables trust agility, allowing users to decide the roots of trust they wish to rely upon.
+SCION therefore enables trust agility, allowing its users to decide the roots of trust they wish to rely upon.

 - *Scalability*.
 Security and high availability should not result in compromises on scalability.
+At the same time, a next generation Internet architecture should not suffer from scalability issues due to network growth or forwarding table size.
 The S in SCION, indeed, stands for scalability.
-The goal is to achieve routing that scales with network growth, both in the control plane and in the data plane (forwarding should be as efficient as possible).
+The architecture proposes a design that is scalable both in the control plane and in the data plane (making secure forwarding efficient).

 Many research efforts have gone in the direction of analysing wether such properties could be achieved by extending the existing Internet architecture.
-Tradeoffs between properties would be unavoidable while exclusively relying or extending existing protocols.
+As we describe in {{existing-protocols}}, tradeoffs between properties would be unavoidable while exclusively relying or extending existing protocols.
 The following paragraphs describe the key properties of SCION's core components.
 Then, they describe the component's mutual dependencies and their relation with existing protocols.

 # Minimal stack - core components
 In order to establish end to end connectivity, SCION relies on three main components.
 SCION's data plane carries out secure path-aware forwarding.
 Its control plane takes case of routing.
-SCION relies on the Control Plane PKI to handle cryptographic material.
+The Control Plane PKI then handles cryptographic material.

 The control plane is responsible for discovering and disseminating routing information.
 Route discovery is performed by each autonomous system (AS) thanks to an authenticated path-exploration mechanism called beaconing.
 SCION end hosts query their respective AS control plane and obtain authenticated and authorized network paths, in the form of path segments.
 End hosts select one or more of the end to end network paths, based on the application requirements (i.e., latency).
 End hosts then craft SCION packets containing the end-to end path to the destination.
-The data plane is responsible for forwarding SCION packets while authenticating them at each hop and.
+The data plane is responsible for forwarding SCION packets while authenticating them at each hop.

 Both the control and data plane rely on the control-plane PKI for authentication and authorization.
 SCION's authentication mechanisms aim at protecting the whole end to end path at each hop.
 SCION Autonomous systems are organised in Isolation Domains (ISDs), that independently define their own roots of trust.
 ISD members share an uniform trust environment (i.e., a common jurisdiction).
 They can transparently define trust relationships between parts of the network by deciding wether to trust other ISDs.
-SCION therefore relies on an unique trust model, which is different from other PKI.
-We clarify the motivation behind this in [Authentication](#pki)
+SCION therefore relies on an unique trust model, which differs from other PKIs.
+We clarify the motivation behind this design choice in [Authentication]{{pki}}

 All above mentioned core components are deployed in production (i.e., they are in use within the the SSFN, the Swiss Finance Network).
 There are commercial implementations of all core components (including a high performance data-plane).